COMPLETE BOTSWANA SAFARI GUIDE: FROM CHOBE NATIONAL PARK TO OKAVANGO DELTA AND ALL BETWEEN

 WHERE TO STAY: SKL Camps operate Linyanti Campsite with 5 campsites spots, and Camp Linyanti is a luxury tented lodge on the banks of the Linyanti River.

-LODGE OPTION: Located in Linyanti, the Wilderness Safaris Savuti Camp offers luxury accommodations, with swimming pool, free Wi-Fi and private terrace
+LODGE OPTION: Located in Linyanti, the Wilderness Safaris Savuti Camp offers luxury accommodations, with a swimming pool, free Wi-Fi, and a private terrace

 Okavango Delta is the jewel in the crown of safaris in Botswana.
 With hundreds of streams originating in the highlands of Angola some 1000 km to the North, all converging from the tranquil Okavango River.